 A Shortcut to Classical Conditioning - Exposure Therapies

 Horses are prey animals with an enormous amygdala.
 For this reason, horses live in a heightened state of fear much of the time.
 They need this fear detection superpower in the wild so they can detect the presence of a predator early enough to have a chance at getting away.
 In the human-horse world, there is a common practice of desensitization.
 When a horse is scared of something, which could be anything from the sound a tarp or plastic bag makes to a riding lawn mower, the more exposure to the scary object the better.
 It's not safe for humans to be around horses that spook at the drop of a hat because they are upwards of a thousand pounds.
 If they get so scared they run in a panic, the handler might get run right over.
-To minimize this risk, the handler will intentionally expose them to the scary object, wait for their fear response to relax ever so slightly and then retreat from the scary object, take a short break and then go back to the scary object again.
+To minimize this risk, the handler will intentionally expose them to the scary object, wait for their fear response to relax ever so slightly, and then retreat from the scary object, take a short break and then go back to the scary object again.
 The repetition of this process allows the horse to make new associations with the scary object.
 After they have been exposed to it a hundred times and their handler was right there with them to protect them, they learn that it's not a scary object after all and trust is built.